 The other thing to consider with plastic is that depending on the type of plastic used, there’s a possibility of toxic compounds leaching into the terrarium environment.

 Interestingly, this 2015 study found that BPA actually increased the growth rate of plants, but extra plant growth isn’t exactly desirable in terrariums.
-Plus the growth was correlated with high levels of stress hormone in the plants, so the actual health of the plants was adversely affected.
+Plus, the growth was correlated with high levels of stress hormones in the plants, so the actual health of the plants was adversely affected.

 Where to Buy Terrarium Containers?